 INPUT is looking for recent public service television and online productions, that are provocative, courageous or break new grounds.

-Submitted productions may not have been broadcast before 1 November 2015.
+Submitted productions may not have been published before 1 November 2016.
 Programmes that were made for television but have not yet been broadcast are also eligible.

 How to submit to the International Selection?